segunak/SegunAkinyemi.com/docs/_posts/2024-04-20-how-to-stop-azure-alerts-double-email.md

 ## Why Redundant Email Notifications Occur

 By default, Azure's [action groups](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups){:target="_blank"} are configured to notify on both state changes for an alert rule — when it fires and when it resolves.
 This setup ensures thorough communication but can lead to unnecessary email clutter.
-You're not alone in viewing this as an issue.
+You're not alone if you find this annoying, although technically speaking, it's not a bug.
 Here are some others who've seen the same thing.

 [Alert is fired twice: first time with "fired", other on "resolved" monitorCondition](https://github.com/MicrosoftDocs/azure-docs/issues/57247){:target="_blank"}
 [Configuring Alert Rules to Not Send Secondary Resolved Notification](https://learn.microsoft.com/en-us/answers/questions/202429/configuring-alert-rules-to-not-send-secondary-reso){:target="_blank"}